Chapter 12 : Snapes and Shadows

 ‘What!’
 Hermione said, her eyes as wide as dinner plates.
 ‘How?
 Snape checked your wand.’

-‘Yes, but not the right one.’
-Neville pulled his glued wand out of his robe pocket and then reached into the other one and pulled out a slender leather case.
-Opening the case, he pulled out another wand; one that Harry did not recognize.
+‘He did, but not the right one.’
+Neville looked around conspiratorially as he pulled his glued wand out of his robe pocket and then reached into the other one and pulled out a slender leather case.
+Inside sat another wand; one that Harry did not recognise.

-‘If that’s your wand, then who’s is that?’
-Ron asked curiously about the one from the casing.
+‘If that’s your wand, then whose is that?’
+Ron asked.

 ‘My mum’s,’ Neville answered calmly.
 ‘That’s the one I used in the Potion’s classroom, and mine is the one that Snape inspected.
 It was my dad’s.’

-‘Very sneaky,’ Ron said in approval, reaching across the table to pat Neville on the back.
+‘Very sly,’ Ron said in approval, reaching across the table to pat Neville on the back.
+‘If you weren’t a Gryffindor, I imagine Snape would have been well impressed.’

-‘Why do you carry both?’
+‘Why carry both?’
 Ginny asked him, now suddenly fascinated by the boy who had always proven to be extremely dull.

-Harry just stared at the easily embarrassed boy in front of him, who as of today became the first student he had ever seen fool Snape.
-He could hardly believe it.
+As Ron and Ginny congratulated a sheepish Neville, Harry just stared at the easily embarrassed boy in front of him, who as of today became the first student he had ever seen fool Snape.
 Now he was certain that there was something different about the blond boy, because the Neville he knew would never have tried that.

 ‘Very well, but you must be quick or you’ll be late.
-You don’t want the house cup to go to Slytherin,’ she warned, making him quicken his pace significantly.
+You don’t want the house cup to go to Slytherin,’ she warned, making him quicken his pace.

-He rushed through the porthole and across the empty but very warm common room, almost running right into Marc, who was coming down the boys stairway with quite a large rucksack on his back.
+He rushed through the porthole and across the empty common room, almost running right into Marc, who was coming down the boys stairway with quite a large rucksack on his back.

 ‘Where are you off to?’
 Harry asked, not worrying now about being late, but curious instead as to why Marc was carrying such a large rucksack.

-‘Oh, just off to Defence class,’ Mark told him quickly, and Harry noticed the dark circles under the boy’s normally light blue eyes.
-Today they seemed somewhat dull and sunken in, and he looked rather pale, giving off an overall impression of illness.
-Marc looked extremely unnerved and on the verge of tears.
+‘Oh, just Defence class,’ Mark told him quickly, and Harry noticed the dark circles under the boy’s normally light blue eyes.
+Today they seemed somewhat dull and sunken in, and he looked rather pale and unwell.

 ‘But Marc, I have Defence right now,’ Harry told him, watching the younger boy’s eyes race around for another answer.

-‘That’s right, sorry, I meant Potions,’ he said, slapping a hand to his forehead dumbly and telling Harry he had to be on time before rushing through the exit.
+‘That’s right, sorry, I meant Potions,’ he said, ‘Still adjusting to this new timetable.
+Anyway, gotta run,’ he added before rushing through the exit.

 Entering the classroom, he was relieved to find that the lesson had not yet started and that all of the students were still chatting happily to one another before their wretched teacher could kill the mood.
 He took his seat in the second row, once again next to Ron, and let the enormous text and his essay drop heavily onto the desk with a thud.